 By comparison, the 4.5 hours listening time of a fully-charged set of the AirPods Pro sounds poor, though short battery life is common on true wireless headphones.
 More importantly, the AirPods Pro's charging case can be juiced up enough to provide more than 24 hours total before the case itself runs dry.
-With one hour of listening time from a 5-minute charge, the AirPods Pro aren’t far behind on recharge efficiency either.
+With one hour of listening time from a 5-minute charge, the AirPods Pro isn't far behind on recharge efficiency either.

 Which headphones suit you better will depend largely on how you use them: for only occasional use, you’ll get more playback hours total by popping the AirPods Pro in and out of the case.
 For much longer listening sessions, like when on a long flight, it’s better to have the AirPods Max, which don’t need to top up every few hours.